philliphoff/dapr-ai-bindings/README.md

 }
 ```

-The components make the requeset of their respective service and are then expected to return a response of the form:
+The components make the request of their respective service and are then expected to return a response of the form:

 ```json
 {